idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 Secure Early Wins Avoiding common traps.
 Figuring out A-item priorities.
 Creating a compelling vision.
 Building personal credibility.
 Getting started on improving organizational performance.
 Plan-then-implement change versus collective learning.

-### What specific types of duties would you like to do help with at this company?
+### Horizontal vs Vertical: What specific types of duties would you like to do help with at this company?

+Beyond "My team", there are several initiatives I like to drive, 1) recruiting 2) interns 3) inclusion and diversity.
+Tech: Iterative, Metrics Driven, Full CD.

 ## Managing and Developing People